About Sparky and Shady

 What makes this program different

-Sparky and Shady gives children and adults a shared language for understanding behaviour, wellbeing and relationships.
+Sparky and Shady gives children and adults a shared language for understanding behaviour, wellbeing, mindfulness and relationships.

 Sparky represents the calm, kind, loving and wise part within us.